Raja Rani (1956 film): Production

 After the success of Parasakthi (1952), many producers approached M. Karunanidhi to write scripts for them.
 One of the films he wrote was Raja Rani.
 Sivaji Ganesan was cast as the lead actor, making this the first of 18 collaborations with director A. Bhimsingh.
 The film was shot at the now-closed Newtone Studios in Kilpauk.
 Its owners were Dinshaw K. Tehrani and Jiten Banerjee, who supervised the audiography and cinematography respectively.
 G. Vittal Rao handled the camera.
 The dances were choreographed by Hiralal and Sampathkumar.
 The film also features two plays: one based on Socrates, and another on Cenkuttuvan.

 Soundtrack

-The music was composed by T. R. Pappa while the lyrics for songs were written by M. Karunanidhi, A. Maruthakasi, K. P. Kamatchi, M. K. Athmanathan, Villipuththan and Vivekan.
+The music was composed by T. R. Pappa.
 The songs were well received especially songs like Manippura Pudhu Manippuraa by M. L. Vasanthakumari and Sirippu Idhan Sirappai by N. S. Krishnan & T. A. Madhuram.

 Release and reception

 Raja Rani was released on 25 February 1956, and distributed by Subbu & Co.
-Kanthan of Kalki stated that the film was entertaining piece by piece.
+Kanthan of Kalki lauded the performances of Ganesan and Padmini, especially the former's dialogue delivery, and stated that the film was entertaining piece by piece.